TimeZoneInfo::ConvertTime Method (DateTimeOffset, TimeZoneInfo^)

-The value of the destinationTimeZone parameter is nullptr.
+The value of the destinationTimeZone parameter is null.

 This overload differs from the other overloads of the ConvertTime method by accepting a DateTimeOffset value as its first parameter.
 This identifies the date and time as an offset from Coordinated Universal Time (UTC) rather than as the date and time in a particular time zone.
 As a result, the dateTimeOffset parameter cannot represent either an ambiguous time or an invalid time.